franklinqin0/blog/docs/algo/knight-shortest-path-ii.md

         visited_Other_pos = [[False for _ in range(n)] for _ in range(m)]

         res = 0
-        sign = 0 # from left to right / from right to left
+        sign = 0 # 1 if from left to right / -1 if from right to left

         dx = [-1, 1, -2, 2]
         dy = [2, 2, 1, 1]